Learn how to accept 3D Secure authenticated card payments.

 If you haven't already set up notifications, refer to our notifications documentation for instructions.

-You'll know that a payment has been successful when you receive a notification for the transaction that has:
+When a payment is successful you'll receive a notification for the transaction that has:

 SecurePlus is the 3D Secure authentication layer used by China UnionPay.
-Instead of redirecting the shopper to verify a payment, you will need to collect and submit an SMS verification code sent to them by China UnionPay.
+Instead of redirecting the shopper to verify a payment, collect and submit the SMS verification code sent to them by China UnionPay.

 SecurePlus is not supported by our Checkout SDKs at this time.